antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 2. Understand the external dependencies these projects have and ensure they are either compatible with .NET Core, have equivalent alternatives, or can be factored out.

 3. Change those projects to target .NET Framework 4.6.1.
 This ensures that you can use API alternatives we've introduced for cases where .NET Core couldn't support existing APIs.
+Make sure to also upgrade any consuming projects, otherwise you'll get compilation errors due to inconsistent .NET Framework versions.

-4. Recompile (you should have no errors)
+4. Recompile

 5. Run API Port